 1

 (SRV_FORCE_IGNORE_CORRUPT) allows the server to keep running even if corrupt pages are detected.
 It does so by making redo log based recovery ignore certain errors, such as missing data files or corrupted data pages.
-Any redo log for affected files or pages will be skipped.
+Any redo log for affected files or pages are skipped.
 You can facilitate dumping tables by getting the SELECT * FROM table_name statement to jump over corrupt indexes and pages.

 2